anyei/LayoutDescriberHelper/README.md

 4. Put a name name to that entry in the "Remote Site Name" field, could be something like "salesforce sandbox" or "salesforce prod"
 5. In the "Remote Site URl" type in the correct url of the salesforce instance you are loggin, mine looks like "https://na17.salesforce.com" without quotes
 6. Finally make sure the "Active" checkbox is checked and save the record.
+7. Navigate to Setup -> Session Settings -> Ensure  "Lock sessions to the IP address from which they originated" is turned off.
+8. If 7, was deselected, you will need to log out and log in again for this change to take effect.

 ### Usage
 Just do the following in your visualforce page controller